Hartmut Neven: Work

 In 1998 Neven became research professor of computer science at the University of Southern California at the Laboratory for Biological and Computational Vision.
 In 2003 he returned as the head of the Laboratory for Human-Machine Interfaces at USC's Information Sciences Institute.

+Computer vision and machine learning

 Face recognition, avatars and face filters

 Neven co-founded two companies, Eyematic for which he served as CTO and Neven Vision which he initially led as CEO.
 At Eyematic he developed face recognition technology and real-time facial feature analysis for avatar animation.
 Teams led by Neven have repeatedly won top scores in government sponsored tests designed to determine the most accurate face recognition software.
 Face filters, now ubiquitous on mobile phones, were launched for the first time by Neven Vision on the networks of NTT DoCoMo and Vodafone Japan in 2003.

 Neven Vision also pioneered mobile visual search for camera phones.
 Neven Vision was acquired by Google in 2006.